dialpad/dialtone-combinator/.github/documentation/internal/CONTROLS.md

 Controls that are used to set their respective data type value.
 Consists of an input that can be used to update the value.

-### Combo

-Control that is used to set a string value while providing a list of suggested valid values.
-A value can be typed or selected with the input.
-The list indicates the default value.

 ### Array / Object

 Controls that are used to provide functionality to manipulate complex objects.